andfanilo/lyon2/docs/k8s.md

         - Specify the version of the API in the `/version` endpoint
     - Declare a frontend service over a `mlops-client:latest` deployment
     - Declare a backend service over a `mlops-server:0.1.0` deployment with 3 replicas
-    - Connect the frontend service to the backend service of Iris Predictor, by hittinh the name of the service from the Python code.
+    - Connect the frontend service to the backend service of Iris Predictor, by hitting the name of the service from the Python code.
         - If your service is called `mlops-api-service`, then `http://mlops-api-service:8000` should redirect to a pod behind the service.

 Keep your Iris deployment up.
 In the following section, you will upgrade and rollback the `mlops-server` Docker image to different versions, with 0 downtime over the API.